yuanzheliang/yuanzheliang.github.io/_pages/openings.md

 2. C.V.
 3. Copies of transcripts (unofficial)
 4. Scientific writing samples if any (e.g., first-author papers)
-5. Three suggested references including their emails.
+5. Three suggested references including their emails.<br>
 The review process will begin immediately and continue until the positions are filled.

 ## Candidate Qualification